optuna/optuna/docs/source/faq.rst

     def objective(trial, evaluate_func=True):
         X = np.array([trial.suggest_float(f"x{i}", -5, 5) for i in range(2)])
         if evaluate_func:
-            # Could be a very expensive evaluation.
+            # Could be a very expensive evaluation in practice such as a training of DNN.
+            # In this example, we just use a simple sphere function.
             return np.sum(X ** 2)
         else:
             # Skip a potentially expensive evaluation.